Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 - Area of ablation/wastage - the area of a glacier where it loses mass
 - Névé - young, granular snow
 - Firn - névé which has survived a full season (year) of ablation and is partially compacted, and has been recrystallised into a substance denser than névé, an intermediate stage to becoming glacial ice.
-- Firn line/equilibrium line - the zone on a glacier where accumulation is equal to ablation over a 1-year period
+- Firn/equilibrium line - the zone on a glacier where accumulation is equal to ablation over a 1-year period
 - Sintering - continued fusion and removal of air as a result of compression by the continued accumulation of snow and ice
 - Aspect - the direction that a slope faces.
 - Azimuth - the compass direction of an object